-14. On July 8, 2004, and by a written Order dated September 1, 2004, the Commission (i) agreed to be the accepting authority pursuant to chapter 343, HRS; and (ii) determined that the proposed action may have a significant effect on the environment to warrant the preparation of an Environmental Impact Statement ("EIS").
+11. On July 8, 2004, and by a written Order dated September 1, 2004, the Commission (i) agreed to be the accepting authority pursuant to HRS chapter 343; and (ii) determined that the proposed action may have a significant effect on the environment to warrant the preparation of an Environmental Impact Statement ("EIS").
 (2006 D&O, FOF ¶2).

-15. Studies supporting the Final EIS considered an original unit count of 882 single and multi-family units and 318 potential 'ohana units.
+Studies supporting the Final EIS considered an original unit count of 882 single and multi-family units and 318 potential 'ohana units.
 (Final EIS, p.
 4.).
-"With the reduction in potential ['ohana] units [to 267 units] and the potential that some of the ['ohana] units may not ever be constructed by individual owners, the impact from ['ohana] units will be overstated in the reports."
-(Final EIS, p.
-4.).
-The Final EIS asserted "utility demands, traffic, air emissions, and solid waste generation [were] conservative figures compared to what might actually exist in the future."
+The Final EIS found that utility demands, traffic, air emissions, and solid waste generation were conservative figures compared to what might actually exist in the future, since some of the 'ohana units may not ever be constructed by the individual owners.
 (Final EIS, p.
 4.).

-16. The Final EIS included an archaeological inventory survey that identified historical sites located in the gulches on the property.
+13. The Final EIS included an archaeological inventory survey that identified historical sites located in the gulches on the Petition Area.
 The State Historic Preservation Division ("SHPD") recommended monitoring be conducted in the vicinity of the identified artifacts as mitigation against adverse impacts to historic properties.
-Original Petitioner MLP also agreed to prepare an archaeological monitoring plan for approval by SHPD prior to commencing constructing activities.
+MLP also agreed to prepare an archaeological monitoring plan for approval by SHPD prior to commencing constructing activities.
 (2006 D&O, FOF ¶¶71-72; Final EIS, p.
 7.).